MV Trisha Kerstin 2

 MV Trisha Kerstin 2 is a roll-on/roll-off ferry vessel owned and operated by Aleson Shipping Lines.
 She is the former MV Geiyo, acquired by Aleson Shipping in July 2003.

+The ferry's name was named by Manuel L. Cuevas, a former auditor and a friend of the owner's of Basilan Lines, Shipping Co.
+"MV Trisha Kerstin" was taken from the name of Manuel's daughter, "Trish Kristen C. Cuevas".